shuzhangzhong/shuzhangzhong.github.io/content/publication/iccad-2024-adapmoe/index.md

 ---
-title: 'Memory-aware scheduling for complex wired networks with iterative graph optimization'
+title: "AdapMoE: Adaptive Sensitivity-based Expert Gating and Management for Efficient MoE Inference"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Meng Li
-  - Yun Liang
+  - Ling Liang
+  - Yuan Wang
   - Runsheng Wang
   - Ru Huang
+  - Meng Li

 # # Author notes (optional)
 # author_notes:
 #   - 'Equal contribution'
 #   - 'Equal contribution'

-date: "2023-10-24T00:00:00Z"
+date: "2024-10-27T00:00:00Z"
 doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: "2023-07-24T00:00:00Z"
+publishDate: "2024-06-27T00:00:00Z"

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).